What makes bluebird tough

 What experienced anglers notice

 Most of the time, bluebird-day fish that bite eat a small natural-colored bait fished slowly tight to cover.
-The exception is wind β even a moderate breeze on a bluebird day breaks up the surface light enough to open the bite back up.
+The exception is wind — even a moderate breeze on a bluebird day breaks up the surface light enough to open the bite back up.
 For the wind variable, see how wind affects positioning.
+And if you can find a corner of the lake holding muddy water from the last rain event, fish it first — it's almost always the spot of the day.